SketchyMaze/guidebook/docs/hacking.md

 >$ d.EditDrawing("filename.level")
 ```

-It helps if you run Project: Doodle itself from a command line terminal,
+It helps if you run Sketchy Maze itself from a command line terminal,
 so you can see its developer console output also on your terminal
 window.
 Using `Object.keys(d)` will show all the exported functions and
 variables from the internal game state.